midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/Where-nobody-is-responsible-Thomas-Sowell.md

 ---
-title: "Where nobody is responsible for what they did"
+title: 'Where nobody is responsible for what they did'
 ---

 ## "We seem to be getting closer and closer to a situation where nobody is responsible for what they did but we are all responsible for what somebody else did."